 - a.
-An international trading firm has approached top management about buying 30,000 MP3 players for \$26.50 each.
-It would sell the product in a foreign country, so that Emerson's existing customers would not be affected.
-Because the offer was made directly to top management, no sales commissions on the transaction would be involved.
-Based on quantitative features alone, should Emerson accept the special order?
+A large discount store has approached the owner of Huffman about buying 5,000 calculators.
+It would replace The Math Machine's label with its own logo to avoid affecting Huffman's existing customers.
+Because the offer was made directly to the owner, no sales commissions on the transaction would be involved, but the discount store is willing to pay only \$4.50 per calculator.
+Based on quantitative factors alone, should Huffman accept the special order?
 Support your answer with appropriate computations.
-Specifically, by what amount would profitability increase or decrease if the special order is accepted? - b.
-Emerson has an opportunity to buy the 60,000 MP3 players it currently makes from a foreign manufacturer for \$26 each.
-The manufacturer has a good reputation for reliability and quality, and Emerson could continue to use its own logo, advertising program, and sales force to distribute the products.
-Should Emerson buy the MP3 players or continue to make them?
+Specifically, by what amount would the special order increase or decrease profitability? - b.
+Huffman has an opportunity to buy the 40,000 calculators it currently makes from a reliable competing manufacturer for \$4.90 each.
+The product meets Huffman's quality standards.
+Huffman could continue to use its own logo, advertising program, and sales force to distribute the products.
+Should Huffman buy the calculators or continue to make them?
 Support your answer with appropriate computations.
-Specifically, how much more or less would it cost to buy the MP3 players than to make them?
-Would your answer change if the volume of sales were increased to 140,000 units? - c.
-Because the electronics division is currently operating at a loss, should it be eliminated from the company's operations?
+Specifically, how much more or less would it cost to buy the calculators than to make them?
+Would your answer change if the volume of sales were increased to 60,000 units? - c.
+Because the calculator division is currently operating at a loss, should it be eliminated from the company's operations?
 Support your answer with appropriate computations.
 Specifically, by what amount would the segment's elimination increase or decrease profitability?